Authy User: When The Boss Makes You Switch

-Mark: I’m a coder and musician living in the suburbs of Philadelphia, Pennsylvania.
+Mark: I’m a coder and musician formerly from Philadelphia, Pennsylvania.

 And what’s the crux of your digital life?

-I’m a software developer and recently started working for cPanel, Inc. Since I work from home I spend most of my time during the day working on code, mostly in the Perl programming language.
+Currently, I’m a software developer in Houston, Texas.
+Since I work from home I spend most of my time during the day working on code, mostly in the Perl programming language.
 I also talk with my teammates over HipChat or Google Hangouts, participate in several open source projects via GitHub, and share interesting things on social networks.
 I’ve been working in IT for over 20 years and got my start hacking computers back in the 1980s on a Commodore 64.
 I’m also a student at Independence University, working on my Computer Science bachelor’s degree.